-Right-angle cut is easier to manufacture than Brewster-angle cut, however it leads to higher resonator losses.
-It is convenient for application of anti-reflective, high reflection or partial reflecting coatings, but is not very useful in high power, especially short-pulse, applications.
+Right-angle cut is easier to manufacture than Brewster-angle cut, however, it leads to higher resonator losses.
+It is convenient for application of anti-reflective, high reflection or partial reflecting coatings, but not very useful in high power, especially short-pulse, applications.
 Coatings applied to the crystal usually have lower damage threshold than uncoated Brewster-angle cut crystal faces.

 Brewster-angle cut is used to eliminate reflection losses, increase polarization contrast, avoid formation of parasitic pulses in ultra-short pulse oscillators or even induce negative dispersion.
 Brewster cut faces are left uncoated in order to increase damage threshold of the surface.
-Reflection loss of p-polarization is Brewster-angle cut crystals is zero.
+Reflection losses for p-polarization is zero at Brewster angle.